shelleywong/BoxAndArrow/Tree/README.md

 Each binary tree method is a member function of the Tree class.
 Every time you start or restart the Binary Tree Visualizer, you'll instantiate a new binary tree and all functions will impact the same Tree object.
 You can insert a set of values to start, or you can test how your program handles an empty tree.
 The functions can be run in any order.
 It's a good idea to test the functions with a variety of input to make sure your Binary Tree program produces the correct solution no matter the input.<br>

 Note: This program uses Emscripten Embind to bind C++ functions and classes, exposing them to JavaScript.
-The `EMSCRIPTEN_BINDINGS()` block at the end of tree.cpp creates bindings for the public member functions of the Linked List class.
+The `EMSCRIPTEN_BINDINGS()` block at the end of tree.cpp creates bindings for the public member functions of the Binary Tree class.
 Notice that the private Tree member functions are not included, since they will not be called outside of the class.
 You don't need to change anything in this block; just know that it allows your code to work with JavaScript and modify the visualization in the browser.

-## Binary Search Tree Properties
+### Binary Search Tree Properties

 All binary search trees have the following properties: